-Amy Brereton (@amybrereton) is the emcee who brings life (or death) with her illustrations which embody horror.
-In her universe, mythological and spooky creatures and pop culture beings emerge from the depths with disfigured grimaces, blank and tearful stares, drops of blood and sharp weapons.
+Amy Brereton (@amybrereton) brings life (or death) with her illustrations which embody horror.
+In her universe, mythological and spooky creatures and pop culture beings emerge from the depths with disfigured grimaces, blank and tearful stares, drops of blood, and sharp weapons.

 However, there is something else about the creatures that Amy draws.
 They all seem to have a sweetness, an innocence, which contrasts with their terrifying appearance.
 They did not seek to do evil, they did not want to produce terror, but something led them to be cursed and that is why they appear to suffer.
 This gives an unsettling depth to Amy’s art.

 Amy was born in the Canadian city of Calgary and studied art in Vancouver, but for more than a year she has lived in Tokyo.
 Fascinated by her illustrations, I met her and posed these questions.